Towards 2-derivators for formal $\infty$-category theory: Background

-are (left and right) Beck-Chevalley squares, where ``pt'' is the unique functor to the terminal category. \end{description} \end{defn} \begin{prop} Let $\C$ be a complete and cocomplete category.
-Then the represented prederivator $\yo_{\C}$ is a derivator. \end{prop} \begin{proof} The first two axioms hold since contravariant homs send coproducts into products and a natural transformation is a natural isomorphism if and only if each of its components is an isomorphism.
-The last two axioms are the usual results on (pointwise) Kan extensions in $\Cat$ since $\C$ is complete and cocomplete. \end{proof} The following result, that is proved e.g.\ in \cite{groth2013derivators}, allows to generalize results about a derivator $\bbD$ from the base category $\bbD(\bb1)$ to any category of the form $\bbD(I)$. \begin{thm} Let $\bbD$ be a derivator and $I\in\Dia$.
-Then the shifted prederivator $\bbD^I\colon\Dia^{\op}\to\CAT$ is a derivator. \end{thm} An interesting subclass of derivators satisfies another axiom.
-Such derivators are known as \emph{strong derivators}. \begin{axm*} (Der 5) Let $\b2$ be the walking arrow.
-The functor $\dia_{\b2}\colon\bbD^I(\b2)\to(\bbD^I(\bb1))^{\b2}$ is full and essentially surjective for every $I\in\Dia$. \end{axm*} \begin{rmk} Since $\bbD^I$ is a derivator whenever $\bbD$ is, the functor involved in (Der 5) is conservative.
-That is, strong derivators are the derivators for which the functor $\dia_{\b2}\colon\bbD^I(\b2)\to(\bbD^I(\bb1))^{\b2}$ is weakly smothering for every $I\in\Dia$. \end{rmk} Unsurprisingly this good property is enjoyed by a large class of derivators, in particular by those associated to nice model categories as showed in \cite{groth2013derivators}. \begin{prop} Let $\M$ be a combinatorial model category.
-Then the prederivator associated to $\M$ is a strong derivator. \end{prop}
+An interesting subclass of derivators satisfies another axiom.
+Such derivators are known as \emph{strong derivators}. \begin{axiom}[(Der 5)] Let $\b2$ be the walking arrow.
+The functor $\dia_{\b2}\colon\bbD^I(\b2)\to(\bbD^I(\bb1))^{\b2}$ is full and essentially surjective for every $I\in\Dia$. \end{axiom} \begin{rmk} Since $\bbD^I$ is a derivator whenever $\bbD$ is, the functor involved in \ref{Der 5} is conservative.
+That is, strong derivators are the derivators for which the functor $\dia_{\b2}\colon\bbD^I(\b2)\to(\bbD^I(\bb1))^{\b2}$ is \emph{weakly smothering} for every $I\in\Dia$. \end{rmk} Unsurprisingly this good property is enjoyed by a large class of derivators, in particular by those associated to nice model categories as showed in \cite{groth2013derivators}. \begin{prop} Let $\M$ be a combinatorial model category.
+Then the prederivator associated to $\M$ (see Example \ref{pder associated to model cat}) is a strong derivator. \end{prop}